Ryan112211/Softoo-Assignment/README.md

 # Project Title

 This project is created using a stack of modern technologies including React, TypeScript, ShadCN, RadixUI, Zustand, and SWR.
+I have created a simple Product page that fetches the data using swr from the endpoint given and than stores it inside a local store as we have to add a custom quantity key for changing quantity.
+I have used latest tool and technologies and given a brief description of these below.
+I have also added end to end testing using cypress along with the unit testing using jest as i had experiance in end to end too

 ## About the Libraries